-During the earlier times it was considered that the month of October in Italy is the beginning of slow season, since the prices use to fall and a large number of tourists used to fly back.
-Those days have become history in the superior tourist towns.
-Both April and October are considered as one of busiest ones in Italy and one should not assume that these two months there will be quiet; on arriving you will be surprised to know that tourists are still present during that time.
+In earlier times, the month of October was considered the beginning of slow season, since prices would fall and tourists would begin to fly back home.
+Those days, however, have become history in most tourist areas of the country.
+When it comes to tourism, both April and October are considered as two of the busiest months in Italy and one should not assume that, if travelling then, their holidays will be quiet; on arriving you will be surprised to know that tourists are still very much around.

 Weather in October

-October is one of the best months of all to visit Rome and major towns.
-There are plenty of sunny days in October all over the country which are known locally as "ottobrate romane".
-In October, the temperatures start getting low, especially at night in Northern Italy due to the higher altitudes.
-In comparison to June and July, the tourist season is comparatively lower in Italy in October, though there would definitely be tourists in the larger cities.
-In October, autumn is in full swing in Italy and do expect a lot of wet days and sudden showers, especially in northern and central Italian regions.
-However, southern Italy would be still warmer so those who are looking for a few warm days can head to the beaches and the sea side resorts where the days would still be warmer compared to northern Italy.
+October is one of the best months of all to visit Rome and other major art destinations.
+There are plenty of sunny days all over the country, which are known locally as "ottobrate romane".
+In October, the temperatures start getting low especially at night and in Northern Italy, due to the higher altitudes.
+In comparison to June and July, the tourist season is comparatively slower, though there would definitely be tourists in the larger cities.
+Autumn is in full swing, so do expect a lot of wet days and sudden showers, especially in northern and central Italian regions.
+However, southern Italy is still warm, so those who are looking for a few sunny days can head to the beaches and the sea side resorts of the South.

-Northern Italy the temperature climbs down quite steeply in October.
-In Milan and other parts of Northern Italy, the average temperature would remain between 7 and 18 degrees Celsius (44 to 64 degree Fahrenheit).
-In October, there will be many wet days and the nights tend to be much colder.
+The temperature falls down quite steeply in October.
+In Milan and other parts of Northern Italy, the average temperatures remain between 7 and 18 degrees Celsius (44 to 64 degree Fahrenheit).
+There are many wet days and the nights tend to be much colder.

-In Central Italy including cities like Rome the temperature climbs down by a notch, approximately between 13 to 23 degrees Celsius (56 to 71 degree Fahrenheit).
-In October, there are plenty of rainy days in comparison to the past few months so it's best to be equipped.
+Here, too, temperatures fall down a notch, and stay approximately between 13 and 23 degrees Celsius (56 to 71 degree Fahrenheit).
+In October, there are plenty of rainy days in comparison to the previous months, so it's best to be equipped.

 Where to Visit in October